 - Proof of any additional income – this includes Child Benefit payments

-- The two most recent P60 tax forms – this will show your income and tax payments
+- The two most recent P60 tax forms – will show your income and tax payments

 The way you apply for your mortgage will determine the way you fill in or provide your details.
 Whether you apply in person, via a form, online or through a broker, it’s absolutely crucial to ensure everything is accurate.